A. Katie Harris

 Teaching

 Professor Harris teaches at both the undergraduate and graduate levels.
-Her undergraduate lecture courses include an introductory survey of World History, 1350-1850 (History 10B), courses on the Protestant and Catholic Reformations (History 130B), on the social and cultural history of early modern Europe (History 131B), on popular culture in early modern Europe (History 125), and on the connections between Spain and Latin America in the sixteenth century (History 160).
-Her undergraduate seminars have included Culture and Control in Early Modern Europe; Popular Culture in Early Modern Europe; Palace, Plaza, and Privy: Social and Cultural Spaces in Early Modern Europe; Muslims, Jews, and Christians in Late Medieval and Early Modern Spain; Identity and Imposture in Early Modern Europe; and most recently, Race Before Race: Making Identities in Medieval and Early Modern Europe.
+Her undergraduate lecture courses include an introductory survey of World History, 1350-1850 (History 10B), courses on the Protestant and Catholic Reformations (History 130B), on the social and cultural history of early modern Europe (History 131B), on popular culture in early modern Europe (History 127A), and on the connections between Spain and Latin America in the sixteenth century (History 160).
+Her undergraduate seminars have included Culture and Control in Early Modern Europe; Popular Culture in Early Modern Europe; Palace, Plaza, and Privy: Social and Cultural Spaces in Early Modern Europe; Muslims, Jews, and Christians in Late Medieval and Early Modern Spain; Identity and Imposture in Early Modern Europe; Race Before Race: Making Identities in Medieval and Early Modern Europe; and most recently, Thinking with Monsters: Monsters and the Monstrous in Sixteenth- and Seventeenth-Century European Culture.
 Her graduate courses have examined core readings in early modern European history and in the history of the Atlantic world, identities in Spain and the Spanish American world, confessionalization and social discipline, and religion and religious cultures in the early modern Atlantic world.

 • University of California Davis Humanities Institute, Faculty Research Fellowship, 2015